ayung24/HSBC-Email-Campaign-Service-on-AWS/README.md

 - CI/CD for frontend and backend
 - Template API key encryption (with hardcoded key)
 - View template detail side panel
+#### ***March 8, 2020***
+- User can get a template's details by clicking on the info button
+    - This includes a pre-built JSON blob a user can copy and paste, along with the URL to hit and API key to send
+- User can delete a template
+- Centralized CloudWatch logging when a user:
+    - Logs in or logs out
+    - Hits any of our API endpoints (CRD template or sends an email)
+- User can send an email with a POST request to the email endpoint